 Both the film's candid and public moments profile Buttigieg's unique background, given his comparably young age than his fellow candidates, his experience as a mayor, and his sexual orientation.
 But seeing him make public speeches, volleying different cynicism and homophobia with a politician’s calculation as inspiration music plays, is less interesting, even if it does color more about his campaign and who he is.
 Buttigieg is gifted at making talking points sound natural, and yet the effect of these scenes can be wholesale.

-It's almost like the parts that show Buttigieg's flaws as a candidate can be more appealing, more revealing.
+It's almost like the parts that show Buttigieg's flaws as a candidate can be more appealing, and more revealing.
 "Mayor Pete" initially uses his experience in South Bend as a microcosm for his presidential campaign, but that becomes unfavorable when the locals' recent frustration about policing after a white cop shot a Black man named Eric Logan then echoes how Buttigieg has a low appeal with Black voters on the campaign trail.
 It's a problem that Buttigieg's campaign never really cracks, and it leaves ample room for imperfection.
-Moss’ editing gives some space to those who challenge him and are not satisfied, especially when it comes to people who are not satisfied with his answers about race, and his status as yet another white man who could be president.
+Moss’ editing gives some space to those who challenge him and are not satisfied, especially when it comes to people who are not satisfied with his answers about race and his status as yet another white man who could be president.

-Buttigieg's campaign was historic, and it was unique—Moss' documentary makes this point with scenes big and small.
+Buttigieg's campaign was historic and unique—Moss' documentary makes this point with scenes big and small.
 But it's telling when certain passages seem interested primarily in fortifying an image, a political narrative, and that can ring with a song choice (Lou Reed's "Perfect Day," mournful and on-the-nose here) or scenes that have little purpose than to show how electable Pete Buttigieg is.
-"Mayor Pete" has a compelling subject, but it's most gripping when it’s trying to secure your curiosity, not just your future vote.
+"Mayor Pete" has a compelling subject, but it's most gripping when trying to secure your curiosity, not just your future vote.